Demoulas family: George Demoulas

 George A. Demoulas was born in 1919 in Dracut, Massachusetts.
 He graduated from the Hellenic American Academy and Dracut High School.
 He served in the United States Army during World War II and was stationed at Guadalcanal.
 After the war, Demoulas joined the family business.
 In 1953, he married Evanthea Koukias.
 After he and his brother Mike purchased their parents' market, Demoulas served as executive vice president and treasurer of DeMoulas Super Markets, Inc. Demoulas, who was described as affable and gregarious, dealt with outside parties, including vendors.
 He brought in many friends from the Greek community, including many people from the Acre, to do accounting, banking, and buying for the company.
 Within 15 years, the two brothers had transformed their parents' "mom and pop"-style store into a modern supermarket chain consisting of 15 stores.

-Demoulas was a member of the Holy Trinity Greek Orthodox Church served as its president.
+Demoulas, who was a member of the Holy Trinity Greek Orthodox Church, served as its president.
 He received the title of Archon Depoutatos from Patriarch Athenagoras I of Constantinople, the highest honor that can be bestowed upon a layman by the Ecumenical Patriarchate.

 Outside of DeMoulas Super Markets, Demoulas was a trustee of the Lowell Technological Institute, Hellenic College Holy Cross Greek Orthodox School of Theology, and St. John's Hospital in Lowell.

 Demoulas died of a heart attack on June 27, 1971, while vacationing with his family in Athens, Greece.